robbakeruk/Weather/README.md

 #####Given temperatures of 10c from bbc and 68f from accuweather when searching then display either 15c or 59f (the average).

 Use LINQ to get average of values and use UnitsNet package for conversions between units.
+Units tests exist to test this requirement.

 #####Given wind speeds of 8kph from bbc and 10mph from accuweather when searching then display either 12kph or 7.5mph (the average).